-We, software developers, sometimes take the headache to solve such problems which actually has very easy/integrated solutions, we just don’t know that it does exist and don’t know how to use the solution.
-In this tutorial, I will try to discuss such an issue on database management.
-For small/medium scale applications, developers usually take care of the database part also, besides the coding.
-But, not necessarily they are expert in database management.
-As a result, being geek or with average knowledge in database management, developers often miss some best ways there and try to implement those through our programming skills most of the required tasks, results in a longer turn around time/ focus out from other important aspects of the applications and sometimes even result in buggy application as well.
-Lack of knowledge for implement foreign key constraints in MySQL database and utilize it properly is such one of the most common issues in database part.
+We, software developers, sometimes take the headache to solve such problems, which have very easy/integrated solutions; we just don’t know that it does exist and don’t know how to use the solution.
+In this tutorial, I will try to discuss such an issue in database management.
+For small/medium-scale applications, developers usually take care of the database part, as well as the coding.
+But, they are not necessarily experts in database management.
+As a result, being geek or with average knowledge in database management, developers often miss some best ways there and try to implement those through our programming skills in most of the required tasks, resulting in a longer turnaround time/ focus out from other important aspects of the applications and sometimes even result in buggy application as well.
+Lack of knowledge for implementing foreign key constraints in MySQL database and utilizing it properly is one of the most common issues in the database part.

 What May Happen If We Don’t Use Foreign Key Constraints:

-if we don’t make the relationship via database, then we will need to handle that via our coding.
-That means handle when to delete child tables row upon deletion of parent row.
-But these manual management can results in a mistake anytime and as a result an inconsistent db with many garbage data and more worse, can result in invalid real time data if you don’t use auto increment for assign id and using most max id available.
-In such case, if parent row is deleted, but child row didn’t and same id is being assigned to another user later time, then all data of that id on the child row will be assigned to the new user even if this don’t deserve that data.
-Also, even if we use auto increment all the time, still these non-deleted data are being incremented day by day and resulting in a slow performing db.
+If we don’t make the relationship via the database, then we will need to handle it via our coding.
+That means handling when to delete a child table row upon deletion of a parent row.
+But this manual management can result in a mistake anytime and, as a result, an inconsistent db with garbage data and, worse, can result in invalid real-time data if you don’t use auto-increment for assign id and use most max id available.
+In such case, if the parent row is deleted, but the child row isn’t, and the same ID is assigned to another user at a later time, then all data of that ID on the child row will be assigned to the new user even if this doesn’t deserve that data.
+Also, even if we use auto increment all the time, these non-deleted data are still being incremented day by day, resulting in a slow-performing db.

-Additionally, there are several database abstraction library/ORM which requires the relation set up properly for proper settings, which in return reduce a lot of pain for writing complex query and provide easy to understand class/object API for accelerated application development.
+Additionally, several database abstraction libraries/ORM require the relation to be set up properly for proper settings, which in return reduces the pain of writing complex queries and provides an easy-to-understand class/object API for accelerated application development.
 So, it’s best to have this learned.

 How To Implement Foreign Key In MySQL?

-By default settings, MySQL database doesn’t provides using this feature.
-This is because of the database engine, which is ‘MyISAM’ by default, which performs better in normal cases.
-But to get our required features, we will have to change the db engine of the table to ‘Innodb’.
+By default settings, MySQL database doesn’t provide using this feature.
+This is because the database engine, which is ‘MyISAM’ by default, performs better in normal cases.
+But to get the features we require, we will have to change the table’s DB engine to ‘InnoDB.’

-To do so, go to ‘Operations’ tab on your specific table that you want to change db engine of.
-Then, on ‘Table options’ section, change the ‘Storage Engine’ drop down list from default ‘MyISAM’ to ‘InnoDB’ .
-Remember, you will have to change database engine for both parent table and child table.
+To do so, go to the ‘Operations’ tab in the table where you want to turn the DB engine off.
+Then, on the ‘Table options’ section, change the ‘Storage Engine’ drop-down list from the default ‘MyISAM’ to ‘InnoDB.’
+Remember, you will have to change the database engine for both the parent table and the child table.

-After accomplish this, we are ready do the other part, linking one tables column as foreign key to the other column of the primary table.
-Go to your child table, select ‘structure’ tab on PHPMyAdmin.
-There, below the table structure, you will see an option named ‘Relation view’.
+After accomplishing this, we are ready to do the other part: linking one table’s column as a foreign key to the other column of the primary table.
+Go to your child table and select the ‘structure’ tab on PHPMyAdmin.
+Below the table structure, you will see an option named ‘Relation view’.

-Although I have shown you the visual way to set this up, that doesn’t mean that, you can’t do this via query.
-Of course you can.
+Although I have shown you the visual way to set this up, that doesn’t mean you can’t do this via query.
+Of course, you can.

 To set the foreign key constraints, use this query:

-Now you are fully set and ahead with the opportunity that mysql/phpmyadmin gives in your development task.
+Now you are fully set and ahead with the opportunity that MySQL/PHPMyAdmin gives you for your development task.

-Also, don’t forget to use best practices of database management all the times you are working.
+Also, don’t forget to use the best practices of database management all the time you are working.
 Happy coding 🙂

 Hello,